jhuckaby/pixl-server-storage/README.md

 # Overview

 This module is a component for use in [pixl-server](https://www.npmjs.com/package/pixl-server).
-It implements a simple key/value storage system that can use multiple back-ends, such as Amazon S3, Couchbase, or a local filesystem.
+It implements a simple key/value storage system that can use multiple back-ends, such as [Amazon S3](https://aws.amazon.com/s3/), [Couchbase](http://www.couchbase.com/nosql-databases/couchbase-server), or a local filesystem.
 On top of that, it also introduces the concept of a "chunked linked list", which supports extremely fast push, pop, shift, unshift, and random reads/writes.

 ## Features at a Glance

 * Store JSON or binary (raw) data.
 * Supports multiple back-ends including Amazon S3, Couchbase and local filesystem.
 * Linked lists with very fast push, pop, shift, unshift, and random reads/writes.
+* Advisory locking system for records and lists.
 * Variable expiration dates per key and automatic deletion.

 # Usage